Hi there! My name is Teo Samaržija. I am a computer engineer (I have a

 Proto-Indo-European *s corresponding to Proto-Austronesian *q

-occurring by chance is around 6%, but I am quite sure that
+occurring by chance is around 6%, but now I am quite sure that the

-(for instance, that the collision entropy of a single consonant in
+collision entropy of a single consonant in both proto-languages is

 p-value.
 In Proto-Indo-European, for many words (perhaps even most